airhorns/batman/documentation.markdown

 * `data-yield="identifier"`: used in your layout to specify the locations that other views get rendered into when they are rendered.
 By default, a controller action renders each whole view into whichever node is set up to yield `"main"`.
 If you want some content in a view to be rendered into a different `data-yield` node, you can use `data-contentfor`.

 * `data-contentfor="identifier"`: when the view is rendered into your layout, the contents of this node will be rendered into whichever node has `data-yield="identifier"`.
 For example, if your layout has `"main"` and `"sidebar"` yields, then you may put a `data-contentfor="sidebar"` node in a view and it will be rendered in the sidebar instead of the main content area.
+If multiple `data-contentfor` nodes with the same identifier are present in a view, their contents will be concatenated in the corresponding `data-yield` node.

-* `data-partial="/views/shared/sidebar"`: renders the view at the path `/views/shared/sidebar.html` within this node.
+* `data-partial="shared/sidebar"`: renders the view at the path `/views/shared/sidebar.html` within this node.
+Note that `/views/` is prepended.

 * `data-route="/some/path"` or `data-route="some.model"`: loads a route when this node is clicked.
 The route can either be specified by a path beginning with a slash "/", or by a property leading to either a model instance (resulting in a resource's "show" action) or a model class (for the resource's "index" action).